ana-edelinski/travel-tales-fe/README.md

 ## About Project

 Travel Tales is a full-stack web application built with Angular and Angular Material on the frontend, and ASP.NET Core, PostgreSQL, Entity Framework, and AutoMapper on the backend, with testing handled via xUnit.
+The platform supports three user roles: admin, tourists, and tour creators, offering a rich set of features designed to enhance digital travel experiences.

 ✨ Key Features: